 Below are listed some of the iPhone apps I personally use, as well as others that are useful to camera assistants, cinematographers and filmmakers alike.

-The price tag for this app is a little hard to swallow, but it’s the creme de la creme for depth of field calculator apps on the iPhone.
+David Eubanks’ pCam is the creme de la creme of depth of field calculator apps on the iPhone.
 And to be honest, checking my depth of field is what I use my iPhone for most.

 In fact, this is what I believe makes the iPhone one of my most valuable tools on set is that I can calculate my depth of field quickly, accurately and discretely so when the director of photography asks me what it’s at, I know or can let them know within seconds.

 pCam was created by David Eubanks, a first assistant camera himself, originally for Palm devices but has since been updated and ported for Apple’s smartphone.
 It does all sorts of formats: from 16 mm to 35 mm to RED One to 2/3″ HD chips – all of them.

 But it isn’t simply a DoF calculator, it does much more including field of view, exposure, running time, HMI safe speeds, and even extends to help with filters and lighting illumination.
 In terms of versatility and usefulness, nothing compares.
 However, there are many out there who shoot mainly on RED or own a RED and don’t need the extra capability of film formats to which I recommend the much cheaper…

 UPDATE: iSee4K is no longer available.
 The guy developing the app did not renew his developer license (with a fee) so it was yanked from the store.